mvolkmann/blog/src/sample.md

 ## Introduction

-Modern web development has become overly complicated and often performs more work than necessary to achieve a desired result.
+Modern web development has become overly complicated.
+Popular frameworks have somewhat steep learning curves and they often perform more work than necessary to achieve a desired result.

+I have first hand experience with many web development approaches including vanilla JavaScript, jQuery, AngularJS, Angular, React, Vue, and Svelte.
+For me, each of these provided improvements over what came before.
+But these were incremental improvements.
+I find htmx to be very different from these frameworks.
+It is a breath of fresh air that I'm excited to share with you!

+In this chapter, you will learn how htmx simplifies web development.
+Htmx enables implementing apps that are easier to understand and require less code.

-For example, modern web frameworks for implementing single-page apps (SPAs) frequently encourage the following steps:
+Modern web frameworks for implementing single-page apps (SPAs) frequently encourage the following steps:

 - The browser downloads somewhat large amounts of JavaScript code.